Masihtabaei/keil-dark-theme-persian-nights/README.md

 ## Installation/Usage
 1. Go to C:\Keil_v5\UV4
-2. Make a backup from global.prop and global.prop.def file (if they exists)
+2. Make a backup from global.prop and global.prop.def file (if they exist)
 3. Download the global.prop from this repository (or clone the whole repository)
 4. Copy and paste it into the path mentioned in above (see first point)
+5. Close the Keil µVision and open it again
+6. Congratualtion!
+You are done!

+**Important:** If you want to restore your old configuration (for eaxmple in the case that you got an error), you can copy and paste the backup created earlier into the same path.

 ## Screenshots
 ![keil-dark-theme-5](https://github.com/Masihtabaei/keil-dark-theme-persian-nights/assets/40685026/1af8114e-5eaf-4b3a-ad5b-3e653493ca75)